CommonAccord/Site-My/Doc/Service/Sec/Conflict_Library.md

 HasNo.0.sec=Supplier represents and warrants that:

-HasNo.1.sec=it has no conflict of interest which would prevent Supplier from acting in the best interests of {Company} and that such a situation will not exist during the Term;
+HasNo.1.sec=it has no conflict of interest which would prevent {Supplier} from acting in the best interests of {Company} and that such a situation will not exist during the Term;

 HasNo.1.sec=it has not entered into any contract or agreement, or executed any document whatsoever, that will in any manner prevent it from: <ol> <li>giving {Company} the exclusive benefit of services under {this_Agreement};</li> <li>disclosing and assigning ideas, inventions, computer software, trade secrets and other {Intellectual_Property} as provided in Section {6.2.3} of {this_Agreement}; or</li> <li>performing any other provision of {this_Agreement};</li> </ol>